 Only placed sensors can be configured.

 All configuration changes applied in this section apply to all connected Agents.
-No Hot Sensor Placement or SUD restarts are necessary.
+You don't need to place sensor again, or restart your application.
 See Configuration Change Immediacy Matrix for more information.

 Bulk edit of the sensor properties

 You can save or change related Sensor configurations.
 To use this, select OK and apply properties to other Agent Groups.

 Creating additional configurations in the General section of the System Profile lets you define multiple Sensor Configuration sets that may be switched manually.
 You can edit each Configuration separately and store them inside the System Profile.
 Switch configuration in the General item of the System Profile.